imkanhaiya/interview-questions/README.md

 - let/const/class

 10. ### What are the difference between let, var and const?
+**Scope**:
+   - var are function scoped, if declared outside then global scope,
+   - let, const are braces scoped
+**Reassignment**:
+   - var, let can be reassigned
+   - const can not be reassigned
+**Hoisting**:
+   - var hoisted with undefined
+   - let and const hoisted but in temporal dead zone

+11. ### Can we modify array declared with const? yes, because const prevents reassignment and not immutability.

+12. ### What is difference between == and === in javascript?

 ## RXJS

 1. ### What is difference between imperative vs declarative code [Explanation](https://www.youtube.com/watch?v=E7Fbf7R3x6I)